How the PROM Process Works

-PROM peer-review works by engaging third party input in the peer-review process.
-This is achieved by publishing a draft proposal of a submitted science paper onto our website.
-This is normally done after a preliminary internal review by our reviewing team to ensure elementary due diligence.
+‘PROM’ (short for: ‘peer-review in open media’) works by PSI inviting and engaging independent third party input in the peer-review process.
+This is achieved by first publishing a nominally approved draft proposal of a submitted science paper onto our website.
+Anyone may submit any science paper to PSI for peer-review although we do give priority to PSI members.
+At this stage there will be a preliminary internal review by our reviewing team to ensure elementary due diligence.

 Reviewers’ Status, Recognition and Remuneration

-To compensate our reviewers for their time in doing such work PSI allocates them a 'PSI credit' of a nominal value until such time as it can be monetized at a future date upon PSI acquiring sufficient financial means via paid subscription and/or voluntary donations.
-Submitting authors are not required to contribute financially.
-PSI merely requests the author publishes acknowledgments with a message of thanks to the reviewers.
+PSI encourages our appointed reviewers to permit their names and credentials to appear with any paper they formally review.
+To compensate our assigned reviewers for their time PSI may allocate to them either financial compensation or a ‘PSI credit’ of a nominal value until such time as it can be monetized or exchanged for another PSI service of similar value.
+Please note: submitting authors are not required to contribute financially, but we do encourage voluntary donations.
+However, where appropriate PSI does request that authors publish acknowledgments with a message of thanks to the reviewers.

-The process aims to be flexible and adaptive to ensure that each submitting author is availed of all comments received.
+In short, the PROM process aims to be flexible, adaptive and economical to ensure that each submitting author is fully availed of all comments received.
 Such comments will be openly posted below the published draft upon editorial inspection.

-In short, PSI shares with authors responsibility to publish to our highest standards while meeting the falsifiability criterion extolled by Karl Popper and the transparency and verifiability requirements of the scientific method.
+Finally, PSI is committed to sharing with authors responsibility to publish to our highest standards while meeting the falsifiability criterion extolled by Karl Popper and the transparency and verifiability requirements of the scientific method.
+Please join with us to pursue this honorable goal for the furtherance of better science.